-Search & Rescue provides the emergency personnel working these incidents with refreshments, snacks, and meals from our mobile kitchen.
-Provide emergency lighting to fire and crime scenes after dark and during power failure blackouts.
-Also provide trained, uniformed members to support the Fire and Police Department personnel at their command posts and emergency incident locations at least once every month.
+Search & Rescue provides the emergency personnel working these incidents with refreshments, snacks, and meals from their mobile kitchen.
+They provide emergency lighting to fire and crime scenes after dark and during power failure blackouts.
+They provide trained, uniformed members to support the Fire and Police Department personnel at their command posts and emergency incident locations at least once every month.

 Requirements to apply to join the Unit are:

 - Be at least 15 and not yet 19 years of age by the start of the academy